NaturalNode/natural/README.md

     console.log(encodings[0]);
     console.log(encodings[1]);

-attaching will patch String with useful methods
+Attaching will patch String with useful methods:

     metaphone.attach();

-soundsLike is essentially a shortcut to Metaphone.compare
+`soundsLike` is essentially a shortcut to `Metaphone.compare`:

     if(wordA.soundsLike(wordB))
         console.log('they sound alike!');

-the raw phonetics are obtained with phonetics()
+The raw phonetics are obtained with `phonetics()`:

     console.log('phonetics'.phonetics());

-full text strings can be tokenized into arrays of phonetics similar to stemmers
+Full text strings can be tokenized into arrays of phonetics (much like how tokenization-to-arrays works for stemmers):

     console.log('phonetics rock'.tokenizeAndPhoneticize());

-same module operations apply with SoundEx
+Same module operations applied with `SoundEx`:

     if(soundEx.compare(wordA, wordB))
         console.log('they sound alike!');

-the same String patches apply with soundex
+The same String patches apply with `soundEx`:

     soundEx.attach();